Latest updates added 3 Feb 2023

 Bring yourself and a loved one to mind and repeat loving thoughts to encourage feeling to grow, transfer feeling to a difficult person.

-In this Meditation Skill you take the foundation of loving kindness developed towards yourself & your loved one in the previous training, in order to recondition your relationship towards difficult people within your life.
-You do this by first generating the loving feeling towards yourself and your loved one before bringing a difficult person to mind while holding the loving feeling.
 This may bring up some resistance causing the loving feeling to fade.
-You then bring your loved one or yourself to mind, strengthening the feeling before going back to the difficult person. this is repeated until yourself, your loved one & your difficult person are all loved ones.
+You then bring your loved one or yourself to mind, strengthening the feeling before going back to the difficult person.
+You repeat this formula until yourself, your loved one & your difficult person are perceived as all loved ones.

 Meditation is practiced in a seated position.